What if I or my child are experiencing symptoms?

-Student must stay home and continue to isolate for at least 10 days from time symptoms started until symptoms improved AND no fever for 24 hours without medication.
+Student must stay home and continue to isolate for 14 days from time symptoms started until symptoms improved AND no fever for 24 hours without medication.

-Siblings and household contacts are now considered ‘close contacts’ and must continue to quarantine from all activities for at least 14 days.
+Siblings and household contacts are now considered ‘close contacts’ and must continue to quarantine from all activities.

 Student may return to school 24 hours after symptoms improved or as directed by health care provider.

 Siblings and household contacts do not need to stay home once the negative result is known.

 Close Contact Exposure with a Person with Confirmed Positive Test: